 What I Like about Cash For Patriots

-Now that we know what Cash For Patriots is and what it is offering, it’s time to discuss what I like about this opportunity.
+Now that we know what the Cash For Patriots program is and what it is offering, it’s time to discuss what I like about this opportunity.

 - To be honest, I can’t really find anything to like about the Cash For Patriots program.
 I’m not even sure it is a real program, to begin with.
 I can’t really find any legit information about it other than the sales page that Agora Financial has put up.
 So my guess is its not really a program that was established by the U.S. government, but something that Agora and Zach came out with.